might-and-magic/mmarch/README.md

 # [mmarch](https://github.com/might-and-magic/mmarch)

-Command line tool to handle (extract, replace resources and more) Heroes of Might and Magic 3 and Might and Magic 6, 7, 8 resource archive files (e.g. lod files).
+Command line tool to handle (extract, replace resources and more) Heroes of Might and Magic 3 and Might and Magic 6, 7, 8 resource archive files (e.g. lod files) for Windows.

 [Download mmarch v2.0](https://github.com/might-and-magic/mmarch/releases/download/v2.0/mmarch.zip)

-Based on [GrayFace's MMArchive](https://grayface.github.io/mm/#MMArchive) ([source](https://github.com/GrayFace/Misc/)) (mmarch is actually kind of a wrapper of MMArchive).
+Based on [GrayFace's MMArchive](https://grayface.github.io/mm/#MMArchive) ([repo](https://github.com/GrayFace/Misc/)) (mmarch is actually kind of a wrapper of MMArchive).
 If you need a graphical user interface tool, use MMArchive.

 ## Usage Summary & Table of Contents